 Understanding the importance of Pre Lien Notices

 When given prior to starting work or delivering materials, a pre lien notice is usually informative: it notifies the owner of the project that a subcontractor or supplier is providing labor or materials to improve the owner's property and can speed up the payment process.
 Prelien notices are integral to the construction industry.
 Sending a preliminary notice isn't difficult, but it is important to note that preliminary notice requirements exist in every state that statutorily mandates them.
 Once received, a diligent property owner or general contractor will take the notice and make a list of companies or person supplying labor and materials.
 This list comes in handy when it is time for the owner to issue payment: the pre lien notices allow the owner to know for whom the contractor should be asking payment and who should get paid from the monies distributed from the owner to contractor.
-On many projects, the owner or contractor may require partial lien waivers that are required in order to receive payment: in those cases, the pre lien notice provided at the beginning of the work helps the owner to know that if someone's lien waiver is missing, they may also be missing a payment.
+On many projects, the owner or contractor may require partial lien waivers that are required in order to receive payment: in those cases, the preliminary notice provided at the beginning of the work helps the owner to know that if someone's lien waiver is missing, they may also be missing a payment.
 Several states, including Florida, New Jersey, and California, along with many others, require pre lien notices within a short time from when a subcontractor or supplier begin work or deliver materials to a project.
 In some states, the preliminary notice is also know as a 20 day notice, because it must be provided within 20 days of commencing work.

 Need more information?